MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/autofill-overview.md

 #### What are the intended uses of autofill columns?

 Autofill columns provide metadata automation for users.
-A user can use it to classify, extract, summarize, or even analyze a file and save the response to the column where it can then be indexed and used for search or other downstream workflow processes.
-We also imagine it being a useful complement for our other ML models, where one could supplement the extracted metadata from a configured model with a summary or other analysis response.
+A user can use it to classify, extract, summarize, or even analyze a file, and then save the response to the column where it can then be indexed and used for search or other downstream workflow processes.
+Autofill columns can also be a useful complement for other machine language models, where a users could supplement the extracted metadata from a configured model with a summary or other analysis response.

 #### How was autofill columns evaluated?
 What metrics are used to measure performance?